ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 ## User IDs
 {: #adds-infra-domain-ids}

 The {{site.data.keyword.cloud_notm}} automation initially configures some customer and IBM user IDs when the vCenter Server instance is created.
-The IBM user IDs are used by the automation for operations such as: adding clusters, vSphere ESXi hosts, or storage to your vCenter Server instance.
+The IBM user IDs are used by the automation for operations, such as adding clusters, vSphere ESXi hosts, or storage to your vCenter Server instance.
 These operations might fail if the IBM user IDs are deleted, disabled, or if their passwords are changed.

 For more information, see [IBM user IDs](/docs/vmwaresolutions?topic=vmwaresolutions-audit_user_ids).